 Once a proper diagnosis has been made, your CCK physician will discuss with you appropriate treatment options and create a plan that is right for you.
 These options are influenced greatly by several factors, including your specific type of cancer, the staging of your cancer, your overall health condition and the goals of treatment.

 At CCK, we believe strongly in personalized cancer care.
-This means that each patient’s treatment plan is determined for them.
+This results in each patient’s treatment plan is designed specifically for them.
 Even among patients with the same type of cancer, there can be great variation in the response to treatment or characteristics of the cancer that our CCK physician will consider in the treatment assessment and planning.